 Bruce Power is committed to maintaining an accessible environment for persons with disabilities.
 We are committed to meeting the needs of people with disabilities in a timely manner, and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the AODA.
 Where it is not possible to remove barriers, Bruce Power will make efforts to accommodate persons with disabilities in a timely, effective and suitable manner.

 As an organization, we live each day by a strong and clear set of values that embrace safety, our community, integrity and diversity.
 We aim for inclusiveness, dignity, and accessibility while honouring the knowledge, experience, wisdom and traditions of our people.
-We continue to develop and evolve our diversity and inclusion program with the objective to take it to the next level and give it a more focused approach throughout the organization.
+We continue to develop and evolve our diversity, equity and inclusion program with the objective to take it to the next level and give it a more focused approach throughout the organization.
 We continue to work towards removing barriers, while focusing our diversity efforts on recruitment, training, communications and accessibility.

 Accessible Emergency Information